Beautiful South Ervay Street — ca. 1910

 by Paula Bosse

 Below, S. Ervay looking south.
 The rounded top of Temple Emanu-El can be seen at the left.
 The light-colored building in the next block was the Columbian Club.
-The hotel most recently known as the Ambassador (which is still standing) in set back on a curve of the street and is hidden by the Columbian Club.
-The red building is the Hughes candy plant (also still standing).
+The hotel most recently known as the Ambassador (which burned down three years after I originally wrote this post) is set back on a curve of the street and is hidden by the Columbian Club.
+The red building is the Hughes candy plant (still standing).
 A Google Street View of this area today can be seen here.

 Below, we see a view still looking south, but now much farther down Ervay, almost to Forest Avenue (now MLK).
 The church on the left is the James Flanders-designed Ervay Street Methodist Episcopal Church (South), built in 1908 at the corner of corner of Ervay and South Boulevard — it’s interesting that a Methodist church was located in the center of Dallas’ largest Jewish residential neighborhood.
 (More on the church from a Dallas Morning News article from July 1, 1908, here.
 See this area on a 1922 Sanborn map here.)